h2020-westlife-eu/wp6-vm/README.md

 or via GUI in virtualbox (username/password: vagrant/vagrant)

-Or via web browser (port 8080 is by default forwarded to VM)
+Or via web browser (port 8080 is by default forwarded to VM, check VagrantFile or vagrant log)

     http://localhost:8080/

+Files of the current working directory of host are mounted into /home/vagrant/work/local Repositories allowing WEBDAV interface (B2DROP) are mounted into /home/vagrant/work/b2drop

 ##Current state of prototype implementation
 After self deployment and installation the virtual machine provides 3 basic services: